vi945786/mixins/README.md

 ## Custom Transformers

+### Transformers
+A transformer is code that alters a target method or field based on a matching annotated method or field defined in the mixin class.

+### Choosing The Mixin Class Type
+Pick the type based on what you want to do with the target.

+Built-in Mixin Class Types:
+- Mixin: use when you want to inject code into a target
+- Extender: use when you want to override or modify a method/field in the mixin subclass
+- Accessor: use when you want to add a method or add implementation to an abstract method in the target

+### Creating A Custom Transformer
 To define a custom transformer implement a `TransformerSupplier` with the single method `getBuiltTransformers` which returns a list of built transformers.\
 The TransformerSupplier must be registered in the mixin file.